Azure/azure-rest-api-specs/documentation/ci-fix.md

 npx prettier --check **/*.json

 # Run 'prettier --list-different' to understand which files have problems.
-# Note: there is no way to view the problems without actually changing the file.
+# Note: there is no way to view the exact problems without actually changing the affected files.
 See https://github.com/prettier/prettier/issues/6069.
 npx prettier --list-different **/*.json

 # Run 'prettier --write' to fix the problems.